Perthshire and Angus

 There’s something for everyone in Perthshire and Angus.
 From hiking, golfing, fishing and Munro bagging, to the gentler enjoyment of nature watching, history and culture, every interest is catered for.

-Scotland is world renowned as the home of golf and our envious location, Perthshire and Angus boasts over 100 courses within an easy 45 minute drive.
-There are a mixture of the finest championship, links and parkland courses to choose from when based at Ruthven Falls.
-Many courses are world renowned, such as Rosemount, Carnoustie, Gleneagles and St Andrews.
-And right on the doorstep, we have Alyth, Kirriemuir and Strathmore golf courses all within 10 minutes’ drive.
+Scotland is world renowned as the home of golf and our envious location boasts over 100 courses within an easy 45 minute drive.
+There are a mixture of the finest championship, links and parkland courses on your doorstep.